Robert Reed: The Brady Bunch

-Appearing in the Neil Simon play Barefoot in the Park led to two new contracts at Paramount Pictures and ABC, both in 1968.
+Appearing in Barefoot in the Park led to two new contracts at Paramount Pictures and ABC, both in 1968.
 When Paramount had decided to turn the television version of Barefoot in the Park into a predominantly African-American show, they planned for Reed to star in something else.
-The new series was entitled The Brady Bunch and featured a widowed man with three boys marrying a divorced woman, with three girls.
+The new series was entitled The Brady Bunch and featured a widowed man with three boys marrying an either widowed or divorced (not specified) woman, with three girls.
 The series' creator, Sherwood Schwartz, said he was inspired to create the series after reading a news item in the Los Angeles Times stating that "more than 29 percent of all marriages included a child or children from a previous marriage."
 Schwartz thought the idea was "... the key to a new and unusual TV series.
 It was a revelation!
 The first blended family!
 His kids and her kids!
 Together!"

 Reed was the producers' second choice for the role of Mike Brady after Gene Hackman was rejected because he was largely unknown at the time.
-Also starring on The Brady Bunch was actress Florence Henderson, who played the role of Mike's wife Carol Brady after her best friend Shirley Jones turned down the role in favor of The Partridge Family.
-Also cast on the series was Ann B. Davis as the Bradys' maid Alice Nelson.
+Also starring on The Brady Bunch was actress Florence Henderson, who played the role of Mike's wife Carol Brady after Shirley Jones turned down the role in favor of The Partridge Family.
+Also cast on the series was Ann B. Davis as the Bradys' maid, Alice Nelson.
 Despite earning poor reviews from critics and never cracking the Top 30 during its five-season run, The Brady Bunch remained an audience favorite of the 1970s.
 Since its cancellation in 1974, the series had a healthy afterlife in syndication and spawned several spin-off series and two television reunion films, along with two parody films.

 From the very beginning of the sitcom's debut in September 1969, Reed was unhappy with his role as Mike Brady.
 He felt that acting in the often silly program was beneath his training as a serious Shakespearean actor.
 Producers and directors found Reed difficult to work with both on and off the set.
 However, all of the cast got along well with him.
 In his efforts to bring more realism to the sitcom, Reed often locked horns with the program's creator and executive producer Schwartz.
 Reed regularly presented Schwartz with hand-written memoranda detailing why a certain motivation did not make sense or why it was wrong to combine elements of farce and satire.
 Schwartz generally ignored Reed's suggestions, although in an attempt to alleviate tension, Schwartz occasionally allowed Reed to direct some episodes.
 In a 1983 interview, Reed admitted that he often butted heads with Schwartz, stating, "We fought over the scripts.
 Always over the scripts.
 The producer, Sherwood Schwartz, had done Gilligan's Island...Just gag lines.
 That would have been what The Brady Bunch would have been if I hadn't protested."